Winter Sports Eye ProtectionAuthor: Dr. William Tullo

 When the weather grows cold and the days grow short, sometimes it's easy to become a bit lax about eye protection.
 The truth is that eye protection is just as important in the winter as it is in the summer.
 Eye safety is especially important if you participate in winter sports like skiing or snowboarding, or simply like to spend time outdoors during the snowy season.
-Whether you've recently had LASIK eye surgery or simply want to make eye safety a priority during the winter, understanding your eye protection options is the perfect place to start.
+Whether you've recently had LASIK eye surgery or simply want to make eye safety a priority during the winter, understanding your eye protection options to prevent injury is the perfect place to start.

 Winter Sports Eye Safety